Knotx/knotx/README.md

 service, search engine, CRM etc.) and transforms it into an unified customer experience using a template from a [repository](https://github.com/Cognifide/knotx/wiki/RepositoryConnectors).
 The template can contain dynamic [fragments](https://github.com/Cognifide/knotx/wiki/Splitter) which determine the way how the data is used.
-All those steps require a minimal amount of implementation logic.
+All those steps require a minimal amount of implementation logic while custom implementations are easy to plug in.

 ## Getting started
 We recommend to use [Knot.x Stack](https://github.com/Knotx/knotx-stack) to setup Knot.x with all